Ahmedabad Metro: Phase-1

 On 19 October 2014, Union Cabinet of India approved ₹10773 crore for the Phase–1.
 The Central Government approved the use of unused Western Railways land along the Botad-Sabarmati meter gauge line in November 2014.
 The original plan of Metro along Ashram Road was tweaked and the track was moved westward.
 The new plan added the cost of ₹600 crore and two more stations.
-It helped by fewer problems in land acquisition and less congestion on Ashram Road.
+The new plan helped by causing fewer problems in land acquisition and less congestion on Ashram Road.
 In 2015 budget of Gujarat, ₹611 crore was further allocated for the metro.
-The ground breaking ceremony was held on 14 March 2015 for the construction of 6.5 km long Vastral – Apparel Park stretch of East–West corridor in presence of then Gujarat Chief Minister, Anandiben Patel.
-The ground-breaking ceremony for North-South Corridor was held on 17 January 2016 in presence of the then Gujarat CM Anandiben Patel.
+The ground breaking ceremony was held on 14 March 2015 for the construction of 6.5 km long Vastral – Apparel Park stretch of East–West corridor (Blue Line) in presence of then Gujarat Chief Minister, Anandiben Patel.
+The ground-breaking ceremony for North-South Corridor (Red Line) was held on 17 January 2016 in presence of the then Gujarat CM Anandiben Patel.
 The work started in March 2016.
 The Indian Railways permitted the construction of North–South corridor stretch on its land in June 2016.
-Japan International Co-operation Agency (JICA) agreed to fund ₹5968 crore for Phase-1 of the project in November 2015 and the first trench of ₹4456 crore was released in 2016.
+Japan International Cooperation Agency (JICA) agreed to fund ₹5968 crore for Phase-1 of the project in November 2015 and the first tranche of ₹4456 crore was released in 2016.